 The Video Encyclopedia of Physics Demonstrations is a collection of 600 hundred curated physics demonstrations in English, Spanish and Portuguese.
 Considered to be the most valuable and comprehensive in teaching physics and physical science to students providing easy to use search tools to find and access the best possible videos for your lessons.preview videos

-Moodle, the open source course management system used by thousands of educational institutions around the world providing organized e-learning as an integral asset of the series when licensed online or on microprocessors for groups of students.learn more
+Moodle, the open source course management system used by thousands of educational institutions around the world, provides virtual teaching organized as an integrated value of the series when obtaining rights online or microprocessors for groups of students.learn more

 FOR STUDENTS · PROFESSORS · CLASSROOMS

 WITH SEVERAL PRICE OPTIONS

 The Video Encyclopedia of Physics Demonstrations is a comprehensive series of physics education material in English, Spanish and Portuguese allowing professors to present and students to view a wide range of physics demonstrations not otherwise available to them but important for their understanding of physics concepts.